MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ms.date: 05/15/2023
 ---

-# Azure Data Explorer web UI query data overview
+# Azure Data Explorer web UI query overview

 The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
 This article provides an overview of the web UI query page and explains how it can be used to access and interact with your data.